 - If you kill another player enough times in any class-based multiplayer (like Team Fortress 2) expect him to eventually switch to the same class in an attempt to balance the playing field.

 - Wario Land:

 - The final boss of Wario Land: Shake It!, the Shake King uses the same techniques as Wario for the first stage of the battle, which includes charging and ground-pounding.
 Wario, who is smaller and faster can take advantage of certain things, like jumping on the Shake King while charging to disrupt him and run headfirst into a wall.

-- There's also B Bunny, a rabbit type boss in Wario Land 2 and 3 that has to be beaten at a variant of either basketball or football (soccer in the US), by using the boss as the ball.
+- There's also B Bunny, a rabbit type boss in Wario Land II and Wario Land 3 that has to be beaten at a variant of either basketball or football (soccer in the US), by using the boss as the ball.
 While the boss is trying to use Wario as the ball instead.